julrods/project-ml-onlineshop/README.md

 ## Objective
 This project was developed in the Data Analytics bootcamp of Ironhack.
 The goal was to build an ML model to predict if a website user would or would not make a purchase, based on their website activity.
-A successful model would have mean score of more than 0.90 in cross validation.
+A successful model would have a mean score of more than 0.90 in cross validation.

 ## Results
 The model achieved an average score of 0.98 in cross validation.